25 Ways To Stop Procrastinating from Linkedin Members

 This handy little resource was developed from contributions by a host of people across Linkedin, who happily contributed when I asked them the question “What do you do to stop procrastinating ?”
 The question was prompted by our April 2014 magazine, when we published what proved to be a popular article by Paul Newton of Free Management e-Books all about procrastination in which Paul gives some tips about not giving into this all too common habit.
-He also provides great free resources on his website.

 We shared widely around Linkedin and a number of great members shared their tips and hints on stopping procrastination.
 We hope that by sharing this free little resource you find some inspiration and are able to, for once and for all: